Kitay-gorod: Walls

 The walls were erected from 1536 to 1539 by an Italian architect known under the Russified name Petrok Maly and originally featured 13 towers and six gates.
-They were as thick as they were high, the average being six meters in both dimensions.

-All of the towers were demolished in the 1930s by the Soviet regime as part of Stalin's grand reconstruction of Moscow, with only small portions of the wall surviving that period.
-One of the two remaining parts of the wall is located in Zaryadye and the other near the exit from the Okhotny Ryad station of Moscow Metro behind the Hotel Metropol.

-Recently the mayor of Moscow announced plans for a full-scale restoration of the wall.
-City officials also plan to close Kitay-gorod to automobile traffic.
+All of the towers were demolished in the 1930s by the Soviet Union as part of Stalin's grand reconstruction of Moscow, with only small portions of the wall surviving that period.
+City officials plan to close Kitay-gorod to automobile traffic.
 Since 1995 the wall has been partially rebuilt, and a new tower has been added.
-Inside the tower are a couple of restaurants and bars.

 Squares

 Apart from the Red Square, the quarter is bordered by the chain of Central Squares of Moscow, notably "Theater Square" (named for its eponymous location in front of the Bolshoi Theatre), Lubyanka Square (in front of the KGB headquarters), and Slavyanskaya Square.
-Bourse Square on Ilyinka Street is situated entirely within Kitay-gorod.

 Architecture

-Kitay-gorod, developing as a trading area, was known as the most prestigious business area of Moscow.
-Its three main streets — Varvarka, Ilyinka, and Nikolskaya — are lined with banks, shops, and storehouses like the historicistic shopping mall GUM which confines Kitay-gorod towards Red Square.
+Kitay-gorod, developing as a trading area, was known as a business area of Moscow.
+Its three main streets—Varvarka, Ilyinka, and Nikolskaya—are lined with banks, shops, and storehouses like the historicistic shopping mall GUM which confines Kitay-gorod towards Red Square.

-One of the most beautiful churches in Moscow, St. Nicholas Church on the Ilyinka (1680–89), informally known as the Great Cross, was a landmark in Kitay-gorod but was destroyed in 1933 on Stalin's orders.
+St. Nicholas Church on the Ilyinka (1680–89), informally known as the Great Cross, was a landmark in Kitay-gorod but was destroyed in 1933 on Stalin's orders.
 This district also features the Church of Cosmas and Damian and the Trinity Church of Nikitniki, which today is nestled among city buildings.
 It was built in the 1630s on the land of Moscow merchant, Grigory Nikitnikov.

-Nikolskaya Street is famous for being the site of Moscow's first university, the Slavic Greek Latin Academy, housed in extant Zaikonospassky monastery (1660s).
+Nikolskaya Street is the site of Moscow's first university, the Slavic Greek Latin Academy, housed in extant Zaikonospassky monastery (1660s).
 Another monastery cathedral, the main church of Epiphany Monastery (1690s), stands in the middle of Kitay-gorod in the eponymous Bogoyavlensky Lane.
-The 18th century survives in the exterior walls of the otherwise rebuilt Gostiny Dvor (Guest Merchant's Court) by Giacomo Quarenghi.

 In the 19th century, Red Square was lined by a neoclassical domed structure of Upper Trade Rows by Joseph Bove.
-In the 1890s it replaced with the new, eclectic Upper Trading Rows (by Alexander Pomerantsev and Vladimir Shukhov) and the similar Middle Trading Rows (by Roman Klein).
-The rest of Kitay-gorod was densely filled with offices, warehouses and hotels, to the point where real estate developers had to build streets, not buildings – like the Tretyakovsky Proyezd project by Pavel Tretyakov and Alexander Kaminsky.
+In the 1890s it replaced with the new Upper Trading Rows (by Alexander Pomerantsev and Vladimir Shukhov) and the similar Middle Trading Rows (by Roman Klein).
+The rest of Kitay-gorod was densely filled with offices, warehouses and hotels, to the point where real estate developers had to build streets, not buildings—like the Tretyakovsky Proyezd project by Pavel Tretyakov and Alexander Kaminsky.